redbeam.comhs-fshubfsRedBeam_Logo-1

 What Are Assets?
 Types, Characteristics, and Examples

-Assets form a foundation for effective accounting and financial planning for both individuals and businesses.
-For organizations, understanding and managing assets plays a critical role in staying profitable and driving long-term growth.
+A company’s assets help with accounting and financial planning.
+So understanding and managing assets plays is critical in staying profitable and driving long-term growth.

-- Assets are items of value that individuals or entities can convert into cash at a future date.
+• Assets are items of value that individuals or entities can convert into cash at a future date or use to generate business.

 What Is an Asset?